• Skip to main content

 We’ve all been sitting in a Mexican restaurant when a server walks by with a plate of sizzling fajitas.
 That sound, the delicious aroma wafting everywhere – it’s enough to cause a sensory overload.
 And now, you too can make flavorful steak fajitas full of tasty charred peppers and onions at home.

-The definition of ultimate is “the best achievable or imaginable of its kind,” and I have to say, it fits this fajita recipe perfectly.
-After just one bite, I think you will agree with me these fajitas, topped with sour cream, avocado slices, and salsa, are the very definition of ultimate.
+The definition of ultimate is “the best achievable or imaginable of its kind,” and I have to say, it perfectly fits this fajita recipe and my Stuffed Fajita Chicken Breasts.
+After just one bite, I think you will agree with me that these fajitas, topped with sour cream, avocado slices, and salsa, are the very definition of ultimate.
+And, speaking of ultimate, if you like shrimp, I know you will love these tasty shrimp fajitas, too!

 Here’s what you will need: